ChienChienChien/Material_Forecasting_System/sql_templates/README.md

 # SQL Templates

-These files are **generic templates** that describe the source-query shape used by the portfolio version.
-They intentionally avoid internal schema names, table names, system codes, plant names, and company-specific business identifiers.
+These SQL files are generalized templates used to describe the source-query logic behind the portfolio version of this project.

+They are not intended to be executed directly.
+Internal schema names, table names, plant codes, system identifiers, and company-specific business rules have been removed or generalized.

-The executable portfolio pipeline reads CSV files through `getlib.py`.
-If this project is adapted to a real environment, replace these templates with environment-specific SQL inside a private repository only.
+This repository focuses on explaining the data flow, forecasting logic, and dashboard design.
+The production version depends on internal systems and private data sources that are not included in this public repository.